 Welcome back!
-I’m excited to finish showing you our Christmas Decor 2020!
+I’m excited to finish showing you our Vintage Christmas Decorations 2020!
 You can see the post previous to this one for Part One!

 This time let’s look closer at the details!